 Serving as a Sacramento Rainbow Chamber of Commerce board member is a great way to develop relationships with other business professionals and contribute to the success of the Greater Sacramento region and its business community.
-The members of the Board of Directors are elected annually to two-year terms by a vote of Rainbow Chamber of Commerce members in good standing, with half the board elected in alternating years.
-Nominations for the board open in June and are finalized at the July mixer.
-Members may vote by e-mail in August or in person at the August mixer, when election results are announced.
-The President, Vice President, Secretary and Treasurer are elected annually by a vote of the sitting board members following the August election.
+Half the Board is elected in alternating years; the Chair, Vice Chair, Secretary and Treasurer are elected annually by a vote of the sitting board members following the annual June election.
 Rainbow Chamber of Commerce board positions are voluntary, and each board member is required to lead or serve on a committee and attend monthly board meetings.
 For more information about serving on the Rainbow Chamber of Commerce board of directors, please contact us.

-Joel Hockman, Pucci’s Pharmacy – Rainbow Chamber President
+Joel Hockman – Owner, Pucci’s Pharmacy – Immediate Past Rainbow Chamber Chair

 Member since 2016, Owner of Pucci’s Pharmacy on J Street in Midtown.
 Joel has over 20 years of experience in corporate Marketing and Sales.
 Along with his husband Clint, a Pharmacist, they decided to purchase a thriving community pharmacy and Pucci’s was a natural fit.
 Pucci’s is focused on the total health and well-being of Sacramento and the surrounding areas.
 Their primary goal is to ensure that access to prescription and over the counter medications is delivered in a personalized and compassionate way to all members of the community.
 This philosophy is especially important to some of the challenging situations faced with the LGBT community of which Joel and Clint take a personal interest in.
 As a small business owner Joel is eager to work toward ensuring the business community is positioned for success by working with community leaders to focus on issues that drive diversity and economic prosperity.